-I do not really support animal tourism.
-I have friends who already tried swimming with these gentle giants and came back home with exciting stories.
-I’ve been to Cebu several times but I’ve never been attracted to it.
-The only reason I did this is because I want to witness/experience first-hand how they operate the whale shark watching activity in Oslob.
+I’m not a big fan of animal tourism.
+Friends of mine have previously tried swimming with these gentle giants and returned home with wonderful experiences.
+I’ve been to Cebu multiple times, but it has never piqued my interest.
+The only reason I did this was to see/experience firsthand how the whale shark watching activity in Oslob is run.

-These sharks don’t attack and tear apart their prey like most many of their relatives.
-While they are meat-loving carnivores, whale sharks are filter feeders, according to National Geographic.
-They open their mouths, let water come in and their bodies filter out food, and release the water and any debris back into the ocean.
-They feed on plankton and travel large distances to find enough food to sustain their huge size, and to reproduce.
+Unlike many of their cousins, these sharks do not attack and tear apart their prey.
+According to National Geographic, whale sharks are filter feeders rather than carnivorous predators.
+They open their lips, allow water to enter, filter out food, and then release the water and any debris back into the ocean.
+They eat plankton and travel long distances to get enough food to sustain their massive size and reproduce.

-In the Philippines, they used to be targeted for their meat and fins but by 1998, they gained national legal protection under the Republic Act No. 9147.
+They were once targeted for their meat and fins in the Philippines, but by 1998, they had gained national legal protection under Republic Act No. 9147.

-One of the places that you can swim with them is in Oslob.
-Since 2011, it has become a prime tourism destination in Cebu and every year thousands of local and foreign tourists flock to Tan-awan to experience swimming with these magnificent creatures.
-In fact, National Geographic dubbed Oslob as “home of the whale shark selfie” and sightings are guaranteed all year round.
+Oslob is one of the destinations where you can swim with them.
+Since 2011, it has been a popular tourist attraction in Cebu, with thousands of local and international visitors flocking to Tan-awan each year to swim with these majestic creatures.
+Indeed, National Geographic has called Oslob the “home of the whale shark selfie,” and sightings are guaranteed all year.